Game Flowbotics A-to-Z - Week 8

 W is for Wendell Smallwood.

 He didn’t miss a beat in his Week 7 return from injury, commanding an even platoon with LeGarrette Blount.
 This week, Smallwood faces the NFL’s second-worst defense against running backs as receivers according to DVOA, San Francisco.
-The Colts somehow rate worse in that phase of the game, despite the Niners allowing the most passes and receiving yardage per game to running backs.
+The Colts somehow rates worse in that phase of the game, despite the Niners allowing the most passes and receiving yardage per game to RBs.
 Thirty-first, 32nd, whatever.
 This is a great spot for Smallwood.
 He only had two targets last week, but in Week 8, he should approach the volume San Francisco allows on average.

 X is for X-ed Out.